dlangis/TDECat/README.md

 #-----------------------------------------------------------------------------------------------------------------------#

-To acknowledge TDECat, please cite Langis et al. 2025.
+To acknowledge TDECat, please cite Langis et al. 2025 in your publications.

  TDECat © 2025 is licensed under CC BY-ND 4.0